 Whether you’re dealing with a bad toothache or something as serious as a knocked out tooth, the smartest thing to do is give our dental office a call right away.
 Reaching out to us immediately will ensure you get the relief and care you need as fast as possible, minimizing any damage to your smile.
 Before you’re able to reach our dental office, there are a few steps you can take to improve your situation:

 Try flossing and rinsing around the sore tooth to remove anything that might be stuck between the teeth.
-If this doesn’t help, the problem is may be due to a crack in the enamel or an infection.
+If this doesn’t help, the problem may be due to a crack in the enamel or an infection.
 An over-the-counter medicine, such as Advil and Tylenol, and cold compress applied to the face can help reduce any discomfort.

 Rinse the mouth gently with warm water to clean it, and try to find as many pieces of the tooth that you can, putting them in a safe container.
 If there is any swelling, apply a cold compress to the face.
 And, if the remaining tooth has a rough edge, be sure to cover it with some dental wax or a piece of sugarless gum.

 You need to move fast in this situation, as a fully dislodged tooth can be put back into place, but only within an hour or so after the initial accident.
 Recover the tooth, rinse it off, and attempt to place it back into its socket, holding it thereby keeping the mouth closed.
-If it won’t stay, put it in a container with salt water and get to your dental office as soon as possible.
+If it won’t stay, put it in a container with salt water and get to our office as soon as possible.

 Even though your tooth might not be feeling any pain after losing a filling or crown, it’s still a good idea to come see us to make sure it doesn’t develop any additional damage or decay.